b-m-f/WirtBot/README.md

 - Developing an App/Website on your machine and want to **show it off live on your phone via the internet**?
 - Have loads of **IOT devices** that you want to be able to **communicate safely** with each other?

-Wirt has got you covered.
+A WirtBot got you covered.

 ## How?